Dart teams up with Aziz Latif Company to offer ride-sharing services in Belait - The Scoop

 She added: “Over time, we hope to see more drivers, which will also generate more employment opportunities for our locals.”

-Yap Kong Fah, managing director and technical director of Aziz Latif Company, said safety is a top priority for its drivers.
+Yap Kong Fah, deputy managing director and technical director of BSP, said safety is a top priority for its drivers.

 “We rely on our drivers to continue upholding the importance of road safety and set a good example for other drivers to ensure that everyone goes home safely.
 I encourage everyone to take advantage of this service and support our local entrepreneurs,” he said.